 You’ll need to grab some stock video.
 That’s also affordable.

 Finally, you’ll have to get some catchy background music.
-Once again, you’ll find plenty of inexpensive options.
+Once again, you’ll find plenty of inexpensive and even free options.

-When it comes to the contents of your video, follow the same principles covered in the first point.
+When it comes to the contents of your video, follow the same principles covered in the first point to generate LinkedIn leads.
 Emphasize the benefits that your brand brings to the table.

 Once you’ve created your awesome video and you’re happy with it, upload it to LinkedIn.